HWeber-tech/emp_proving_ground_v1/docs/context/alignment_briefs/sensory_cortex.md

   scaffolding so new organs can land incrementally.
 - Update documentation to reflect the mock status, preserving the truth-first narrative for reviewers.【F:docs/DEVELOPMENT_STATUS.md†L7-L35】
+- Progress: Sensory package docs now spell out that the legacy `src.sensory.core` tree is retired, keeping only executable organ shims for backward compatibility, while the market-intelligence shim redirects callers to the enhanced dimensions so new integrations land on the supported surfaces.【F:src/sensory/__init__.py†L1-L11】【F:src/market_intelligence/dimensions/__init__.py†L1-L24】
 - Progress: Sensory summary telemetry now constructs ranked Markdown/JSON rollups from integrated sensor payloads, preserves drift metadata, and publishes via the event-bus failover helper so dashboards receive resilient